Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Mapping Mechanism Between Data Randomness and SAR Imaging

 \subsection{Conventional SAR Imaging Metrics}

 Practical SAR measurements typically deploy a corner reflector within the imaging scene and use its reconstructed response as the reference PSF \cite{chatzitheodoridi2022cooperative}.
-Based on the PSF, a variety of point-target performance metrics, such as range-azimuth resolution, ISLR, NESZ, and PEL, have been introduced.
+Based on the PSF, a variety of point-target performance metrics, such as range-azimuth resolution, integrated sidelobe ratio (ISLR) \cite{stoica2009new}, noise-equivalent sigma zero (NESZ) \cite{patyuchenko2009design}, and peak energy loss (PEL) \cite{du2025prob}, have been introduced.
 By examining the imaging quality of this corner reflector, these metrics provide a standardized and comparable basis across different SAR systems and processing algorithms.
 In this context, the evaluation metrics of PSF generally fall into three main categories: